iPhone is Not Activated Contact Your Carrier

 - Turn the phone off and reboot it, which triggers iTunes to open.
-(If it doesn’t open automatically, manually open iTunes.)
+(If it doesn’t open automatically, manually open iTunes)

 - iTunes will tell you that it has detected an iPhone and ask if you would like to restore your device.

 - Yeah, we do need to restore the iPhone, so go through the restore process.

 If none of these options work for you and you haven’t made any changes to your device or cell phone plan recently, it’s likely that the issue is with your phone’s hardware.
 If your iPhone has ever been exposed to moisture, erosion may occur in the components over time causing errors such as this one.
 An activation error can result from severe drops as well.
 Even if no physical damage appears on the outside of the device, there may be damage inside.

 The only other option is you’re experiencing a major component failure.
 As seen with the iPhone 7 “no service” issues, motherboard failure will most certainly cause activation errors.
 If this is the case, contact Apple.
 Even if your phone is out-of-warranty they may be able to help (assuming you haven’t used third-party screens and there is no physical damage of course).